FWDekker/fo76-dumps/README.md

 These records should be very easy to understand by anyone.
 For more information on how to browse them, check [the wiki page](https://github.com/FWDekker/fo76-dumps/wiki/Browsing-CSV-files).

+Some dumps also have associated `_LOC` dumps, which contain information on the in-game locations of the records of that type.
+To manually interpret location data, take a look at my [maps with grids](https://fallout.fandom.com/wiki/User_blog:FDekker/Maps_with_grids) resources.

 <details>
   <summary>Click here for a list of tabular dumps</summary>
   <p>